Home

 The park is seasonal and has limited hours of operation for weekends during early spring starting April school vacation week and fall.

-In summer Six Flags New England is in full swing and open every day from 10:00am until 10:00pm.
-Hurricane Harbor Water Park opens at 11:00am and closes at 7:00pm.
+In summer Six Flags New England is in full swing and open every day from 10:30am until 9:00pm during the week and open until 10:00pm at weekends.
+Hurricane Harbor Water Park opens at 11:00am and closes at 6:30pm during the week and open until 7:00pm at weekends.

 I’ll concentrate on the summer months for information as most people visit during those months and their vacation.

-Consider a season ticket if you’re likely to visit for more than two days in a season.
+Consider a season ticket for $61.99 if you’re likely to visit for more than two days in a season.
+Prices are online only.

 Many of the rides have height restrictions.
 Some are minimum of 48”, and others require 54”.
 Be sure to check out height restrictions before you head over and get your child excited about a ride only to find out they can’t ride it.